Forgetting is Everywhere: Empirical considerations

 \section{Empirical considerations}

-In this section, we detail the approach used to estimate the forgetfulness measure $\Gamma_k(t)$. $\Gamma_k(t)$ captures the extent to which the learner's induced futures at time $t$ remain consistent with those obtained after $k$ simulated updates.
-While this quantity cannot be computed exactly, it can be approximated using a particle-based Monte Carlo scheme.
-At a given time, we clone the learner into $M$ replicas and propagate each replica forward under $k$ steps of simulated interaction with its own induced futures.
-This yields a set of post-update models $\{Z_{t+k-1}^{(m)}\}_{m=1}^M$, whose mixture distribution provides an approximation to the consistency condition:
+In this section, we detail the approach used to estimate the forgetfulness measure $\Gamma_k(t)$. $\Gamma_k(t)$ captures the extent to which the learner's induced predictive distribution at time $t$ remains consistent with those obtained after $k$ simulated updates.
+While the simulated marginalisation $q_k^*(\ldots)$ cannot be computed exactly, it can be approximated using a particle-based Monte Carlo scheme.
+At a given time, we clone the learner into $M$ replicas and propagate each replica forward over $k$ steps of simulated interaction, with each replica performing its own simulated marginalisation.
+This yields a set of post-update models $\{Z_{t+k-1}^{(m)}\}_{m=1}^M$ that allow us to approximate the predictive distribution with the following empirical distribution:

-\looseness=-1 We compare the learner's distribution on a reference trajectory of simulated futures with this mixture distribution.
-The divergence between the two provides an empirical estimate of $\Gamma_k(t)$.
+We compare the learner's empirical predictive distribution after a simulated marginalisation with this empirical distribution.
+After selecting an appropriate divergence measure, we measure the divergence between the two empirical distributions to acquire an empirical estimate of $\Gamma_k(t)$.
+This is detailed in \Cref{alg:cap}, provided below.

 \paragraph{Predictive distributions.} In practice, the predictive distribution $q_f(Y_t\mid Z_{t-1},X_{t-1})$ is obtained directly from the model's output parameterisation.
 For classification tasks, this distribution is explicit: the network's logits define a categorical (or Bernoulli) distribution over discrete classes.
 A similar interpretation applies to generative models, where the predictive distribution corresponds to the model's generative distribution over data samples.

 For regression tasks, the predictive distribution is determined by the likelihood implied by the training loss.
-When optimising a mean-squared-error objective, for example, the corresponding likelihood is Gaussian, so the model's prediction corresponds to the mean of a normal distribution.
+For example, when optimising a mean-squared-error objective, the corresponding likelihood is Gaussian, so the model's prediction corresponds to the mean of a normal distribution.
 The predictive variance can be estimated empirically from the residual error distribution on a held-out validation set.
-Thus, even though most practical neural networks output only point predictions, their underlying training objective defines an implicit predictive distribution.
-We use this to evaluate the induced futures and empirically quantify forgetting.
+Thus, even though most practical neural networks output only point predictions, their training objective implicitly defines a predictive distribution.
+We use this to evaluate the simulated marginalisation and empirically quantify forgetting.